 Your partner can be of the same sex.
 You should note that your marriage cannot be a polygamous marriage or a prohibited marriage (such as marriage between parent-child, grandparent-grandchild or siblings) as the Migration Act does not recognise such a marriage.
 Foreign marriage is recognised if the marriage was valid in the country where the marriage was solemnised and neither of you was domiciled in Australia at the time of the marriage.

 You can sponsor a relative for a Visitor Subclass 600 visa (click here to learn more) under the Family Sponsored stream.
 You can sponsor your parent or your siblings to visit you temporarily.
 The Department may require you to provide a bond to ensure that your relative leave the country before their visa ceased.
 If they do not leave, you may lose the bond and ban from sponsoring another relative for 5 years.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you with bringing family to Australia.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you with bringing family to Australia.

 041 222 4020 or WeChat: AUDvisa

 This article is not intended to be or taken as migration legal advice.
 The author of this article disclaims any liability for any action or omission on the information provided or not provided in this article.
 You should always consult an immigration lawyer or a registered migration agent to form an informed opinion on your immigration matter.